JamesSkemp/words/content/posts/on-the-saying-a-penny-saved-is-a-penny-earned.md

 +++
-title = "On the Saying "A Penny Saved is a Penny Earned"" summary = "Brief discourse on the saying "A penny saved is a penny earned."" draft = false comments = true date = "2003-12-01T01:01:00-06:00"
+title = "On the Saying \"A Penny Saved is a Penny Earned\"" summary = "Brief discourse on the saying \"A penny saved is a penny earned.\"" draft = false comments = true date = "2003-12-01T01:01:00-06:00"